Connecting to the CLI

 To connect to the CLI using a direct console connection:

-- Using the null modem or RJ-45 to USB (or DB-9) cable, connect the FortiGate unit’s console port to the serial communications (COM) port on your management computer.
-A DB-9-to-USB adapter may be required.
+- Using the console cable, connect the FortiGate unit’s console port to the serial communications (COM) port on your management computer.

 - Start a terminal emulation program on the management computer, select the COM port, and use the following settings: